- This article introduces the background of MRP and S&OP Explorer.

-- When a new system is implemented, it is more common than not that the parameters from the old system are only taken and placed into the new system.
+- When a new system is implemented, it is more common than not that the old system’s parameters are only taken and placed into the new system.

 - Software companies provide little guidance regarding parameters.
 Typically this means proposing that the business has all the answers in this area.
-Next, the software company has made all of the fields available in their application, so they feel their job is done (which there is a good amount of truth to this position).
+Next, the software company has made all of the fields available in their application to feel their job is done (which is a good amount of truth to this position).

-- The common problem is that often the business lacks the tools to set the supply planning parameters appropriately, and will also often not centrally control the settings.
+- The common problem is that the business often lacks the tools to appropriately set the supply planning parameters and often does not centrally control the settings.

-At one of my previous clients, which had a high forecast error, a big part of what supply planning did was to look at the forecast.
+At one of my previous clients, which had a high forecast error, a big part of what supply planning did was look at the forecast.
 If they disagreed with the forecast, they would change the coverage profile.
 This coverage profile controls safety stock.
-The safety stock and other parameters should be changed on a periodic basis, not as a way to adjust to the forecast.
+The safety stock and other parameters should be changed periodically, not to adjust to the forecast.

 Lack of Consideration for Relative Inventory

 Calculation of the inventory available for safety stock and cycle stock.
-The next step is the assignment of the inventory on a relative basis.
-A weakness of many of the inventory parameters when they are calculated individually by the system.
+The next step is the inventory assignment on a relative basis—a weakness of many of the inventory parameters when calculated individually by the system.

 - All inventory parameters should be calculated based upon the relative consumption of whatever the resource limitations are.

-- In some cases this will be inventory dollars, in other cases, this will be pallet spots.
+- In some cases, this will be inventory dollars; this will be pallet spots in other cases.

 Asking the Right Question on Relative Inventory

-The question is not so much what is the optimal inventory parameter setting (PLC) for a particular PLC.
-The question is given a limited amount of resource — how should that resource be allocated or spread over the overall product location database.
+The question is not so much what is the optimal inventory parameter setting (PLC/SKU) for a particular PLC.
+The question is given a limited amount of resources — how should that resource be allocated or spread over the overall product location database.

 The fact that the vast majority of companies do not set their inventory parameters leads to manual intervention.
 The result is too much inventory first proposed.
 The values are often decreased in a piecemeal fashion.
-If a policy cannot consistently adhere then, it is not efficient, and a new policy should be considered.
+If a policy cannot consistently adhere to, it is inefficient, and a new policy should be considered.

 The reason for this is that the supply plan is generated assuming there are infinite inventory resources.
-All is necessary is to calculate to inventory resources required for a single PLC.
+All that is necessary is to calculate to inventory resources required for a single PLC/SKU.

-Should the forecasting process be held accountable for forecasting demand, or for forecasting the constraints of the company?
-Because if the demand history is not adjusted upward in the right places, the constraint (saved as the booked sales order) becomes the previous demand.
+Should the forecasting process be held accountable for forecasting demand or for forecasting the constraints of the company?
+Because the demand history is not adjusted upward in the right places, the constraint (saved as the booked sales order) becomes the previous demand.

 Constrained Versus Unconstrained Forecast Error

 The vast majority of companies maintain their sales history.
 Their sales history is what was sold.
 This is called the constrained forecast.
-In supply chain planning software, the only constraining capacity is within the supply planning application (this is either ERP or external supply planning application).
+The only constraining capacity is within the supply planning application (either ERP or external supply planning application).